Financial Aid FAQs

 Each student who works on campus is given a Student Employee Handbook which outlines the regulations governing student employment.

-There are three types of scholarships available at Campbellsville University:
+There are various types of scholarships available at Campbellsville University:

-Academic scholarships are offered to those incoming student who have demonstrated outstanding scholastic achievement in previous school work and on standardized tests.
+Academic scholarships are offered to those incoming students who has demonstrated outstanding scholastic achievement high school and on standardized tests.

 Church related scholarships are given to student who have been active and demonstrated leadership in their churches.